funxfun/tekapo/README.md

 ### Configuring (do this before running it on your TV)

 1. Sign up to OpenAI's GPT API and get an API key.
-Change the <API key> after "Bearer" in MainAcitivity.java:~181
+Change the <API key> after "Bearer" string in MainAcitivity.java:~181
 1. Customize the code in MainActivity.java:110~158 to change things like the language (randomized between English and Japanese), the topics covered, and the age aimed for.

 ### APIs Used